anuradhases/property_trends/README.md

 ## Project Overview

-In this project, I conducted an analysis on 154948 Boston property records from 1700 to 2022, aimed at providing a high-level overview of properties in the Boston area by cost and city.
+In this project, I conducted an analysis on 154948 Boston property records from 1700 to 2022, aimed at providing a high-level overview of properties in the Boston area by cost, property type, and city.

 ## Data Source
 This dataset was downloaded as a csv from Boston Open Source Data and came in with over 50 columns.